 LACRPC uses population data to identify potential LEP persons who may require language assistance services to ensure meaningful access to ODOT programs.
-According to the 2019 American Community Survey (ACS), the numbers of persons who "speak a language other than English at home" reached 308 persons.
+According to the 2020 American Community Survey (ACS), the number of persons who "speak a language other than English at home" reached 2,985 persons.